-Part II: Program completers will be asked to provide at least three student work samples that represent student learning over time and write a reflective narrative that illustrates how their pedagogical knowledge, skills, and strategies influenced their teaching practices and enhanced student learning.
+Part II: Program completers are asked to provide at least three student work samples that represent student learning over time and write a reflective narrative that illustrates how their pedagogical knowledge, skills, and strategies influenced their teaching practices and enhanced student learning.

-Part III: Program completers will be asked to provide a summary statement concerning their impact on student learning and what steps they might undertake to enhance student learning in the future.
+Part III: Program completers are asked to provide a summary statement concerning their impact on student learning and what steps they might undertake to enhance student learning in the future.

-A sub-committee of our CAEP leadership committee will serve as the lead in refining and enacting this plan.
-Analyses of data herein will be shared with members of the Professional Education Committee (PEC).
+A sub-committee of our CAEP leadership committee serve as the lead in refining and enacting this plan.
+Analyses of data herein are shared with members of the Professional Education Committee (PEC).
 The PEC is comprised by representative EPP faculty and relevant stakeholders (as defined in our Quality Assurance System).

 1Target rating of “Proficient” states “Uses student performance data and knowledge of students to identify interventions that support and/or advance students to positively impact learning.